Exit Strategy Exit Strategy

 'If there is a more iconic character in modern fiction than Jack Reacher, I'd like to meet them.'
 DAILY MIRROR

 First – a Baltimore coffee shop.
 A seat in the corner, facing the door.
 Black coffee, two refills, no messing about.
-A minor interruption from two of the customers, but nothing he can’t deal with.
+A minor interruption from two of the customers, but nothing he can’t deal with swiftly.
 As he leaves, a young guy brushes against him in the doorway.
-Instinctively Reacher checks his pocket.
+Instinctively Reacher checks the pocket holding his cash and passport.
 There's no problem.
 Nothing is missing.

 Second – a store to buy a coat.
 Nothing fancy.
 Something he can ditch when he heads to warmer climes.
 Large enough to fit a man the size of a bank vault.
 As he pulls out his cash, he finds something new in his pocket.
 A handwritten note.
 A desperate plea for help.